-The probable longevity of Aboriginal occupation of the land at Sackville was hinted at by surveyor and anthropologist R.H.
-Mathews who concluded in 1898 that a rock shelter he had located at the lower end of Sackville Reach had no doubt been used by 'several generations' of people on the basis of its fire blackened roof and accumulated floor deposits, along with over forty white but faded hand stencils (and one boomerang) that were likely to be of considerable age.
-Along similar lines, the rock engraving below was created by an Aboriginal man named Hiram around the 1850s, and who was possibly the same man recorded on the 1874 cricket score sheet, and who appears to have died in Windsor in 1879.
+R.H.
+Mathews who concluded in 1898 a rock shelter he had located at the lower end of Sackville Reach had no doubt been used by 'several generations' of people on the basis of its fire blackened roof and accumulated floor deposits, along with over forty white but faded hand stencils (and one boomerang) that were likely to be of considerable age.
+Along similar lines, the rock engraving above was created by an Aboriginal man named Hiram around the 1850s, and who was possibly the same man recorded on the 1874 cricket score sheet, and who appears to have died in Windsor in 1879.
 The engraving had also been shown to Mathews in the 1890s by Andrew Barber, a resident of the nearby Sackville Aboriginal Reserve (see below) and who had witnessed Hiram engraving the image (Mathews 1896, Thomas 2007:46-47).
 Another man at the Reserve, Charlie Clark, was also recorded to have still been making hand stencils near the Hawkesbury around this time (Thomas 2007:46).
 The life and times and context of Hiram's engraving, and its link with pre-Contact tradition require further research.
 Irish (2011:38-39) notes that several researchers have written about the history of the Sackville Reserve and its social context, most notably Brook (1999), but the engraving site which is located in close proximity to the Reserve is not mentioned and that consideration of the engraving is important to a fuller understanding of the social history of the reserve and its inhabitants.